Katepwa Point Provincial Park

 The park was established by the Canadian federal government in 1921 as Vidal Point Dominion Park.
 In 1930, the Government of Canada transferred the responsibility for Saskatchewan's natural resources to the province.
 As such, Vidal Point fell under the jurisdiction of the newly created Saskatchewan Parks Branch in 1931 and was renamed Katepwa Point Provincial Park.
 It was one of the six original provincial parks in Saskatchewan, the others being Moose Mountain, Duck Mountain, Cypress Hills, Good Spirit Lake Provincial Park, and Little Manitou.

-Saskatchewan Highway 56 provides access to the park as it travels along the Qu'Appelle Valley and the Fishing Lakes.
+Highway 56 provides access to the park as it travels along the Qu'Appelle Valley and the Fishing Lakes.

 Attractions

 The main attraction for the park is the beach.
 The beach is located in the southern shore of Katepwa Point, on the south side of Katepwa Beach.
 Besides the beach, there's a picnic area, playground, and a boat launch.
 Activities at the park include swimming, fishing, boating, and various other water related activities.

 In the winter, there's snowmobiling, cross-country skiing, skating, and ice fishing.

 Amenities near the park include a golf course, mini-golf, hotel, cabins, licensed dining, and hiking.